MadhiG/Projects/README.md

-# Sentiment Analysis Dashboard

-Streamlit app using NLTK VADER to analyze sentiment of short texts (social media posts, reviews).
+# Stock Market Trend Prediction (demo)

+Streamlit app that trains a RandomForest to predict whether the next day's Close will be higher (Up) or lower (Down).

 ## How to run
-1. Create virtualenv and install: `pip install -r requirements.txt`
+1. `pip install -r requirements.txt`
-2. Run: `streamlit run app.py`
+2. `streamlit run app.py`
-3. Paste multiple posts (one per line) and click Analyze.
+3. Upload a CSV with columns: Date,Open,High,Low,Close,Volume
+4. Or use sample_stock.csv provided.

 ## Notes
-- Downloads required NLTK data on first run.
-- Extendable to fetch tweets using Tweepy (add instructions).
+- This is a simple demo.
+For production, add feature engineering, walk-forward validation, and hyperparameter tuning.